Monday was an exciting day for M and I. We went to the Coex aquarium, which is a 20 minute drive from our house!

 This guy scared the crap out of me while I was walking through the archway that goes through the middle of the shark tank.
 He was swimming right above where my head was and all I saw out of the corner of my eye was his mouth coming towards me.
 Stuff of nightmares.
 Still incredibly awesome!

 ...and then it was all over! :( We spent almost 2 hours in the aquarium.
 We probably could have stretched it out longer if I didn't let myself get shoved around by the people around me and decide to move on from a particular tank before I was actually ready to.
-Michael and I wouldn't mind coming back again.
+M and I wouldn't mind coming back again.
 Maybe we'll try smack dab in the middle of the week and see if that makes any difference!

 The exit to the aquarium is a souvenir shop, which we checked out.
 The prices were typical of souvenir shops - high.
 We didn't pick anything up, but it was nice to know that stuff was there if we ever choose to get anything.